 - a) There is a small dog park proposed to service the apartment buildings, which is shown to the west of Building 3.
 HW recommends that the Applicant confirm that the dog park size and shape shown are appropriate for the project, and that additional information is added, such as the surface materials, fence specifications, park amenities, drainage and means of disposal for both dog waste and regular trash/recycling.
-HW notes that the dog park is located outside of the Zone I boundary and outside of any jurisdictional areas under the Wetlands Protection Act, but it is within the Interim Wellhead Protection Area associated with the existing wells on the subject property. - b) HW recommends that the flow direction of Great Brook is added to the Site Development Plans. - c) A proposed maintenance gate for the existing well area is shown on the Site Development Plans, but the access drive linework appears to be missing.
-HW also advises the Applicant to consider whether any dedicated access is required for the new well location. - d) There is a large ledge outcrop located within and to the north of proposed Building 1 which will need to be entirely removed to accommodate the project, including subsurface elements such as the foundation and utilities.
-HW recommends that the Applicant provides a preliminary description of the proposed ledge removal method(s) being considered for the project, for review by applicable Town staff, Boards and Commissions.
+HW notes that the dog park is located outside of the Zone I boundary and outside of any jurisdictional areas under the Wetlands Protection Act, but it is within the Interim Wellhead Protection Area associated with the existing wells on the subject property. - April 20, 2022: The Applicant has noted that it will provide final design details to the Town for documentation purposes.
+The ZBA may choose to include receipt of these details prior to occupancy as a Condition of Approval. - b) HW recommends that the flow direction of Great Brook is added to the Site Development Plans. - April 20, 2022: The Applicant has added the flow direction of Great brook as requested.
+HW has no further comment.

+c) A proposed maintenance gate for the existing well area is shown on the Site Development Plans, but the access drive linework appears to be missing.
+HW also advises the Applicant to consider whether any dedicated access is required for the new well location.